SAP-archive/teched2020-DEV269/exercises/ex2_advanced_ui/02_cluster_ops.md

 ## Summary

-- You have learned about cluster hibernation and how to safe money by setting a hibernation schedule for non-productive clusters
+- You have learned about cluster hibernation and how to save money by setting up a hibernation schedule for non-productive clusters
 - You have rotated the kubeconfig credentials of your cluster
 - You have updated the Kubernetes version of your cluster